enonic/old-xp-doc/doc/developer/schema/forms.rst

 =====

 The main purpose of the schema concept is to construct forms that can be edited through the admin interface or used programmatically, without coding a custom interface and complex controllers.
 A form is basically a composition layouts and input types.
 When a form is populated and submitted, the result will be a basic property structure that can be stored directly into :ref:`node-domain-nodes`.

-Some hands on examples where forms are used in the system are :ref:`content_types` and :ref:`site`.
+Some hands on examples where forms are used in the system are :ref:`content_types` and :ref:`sites`.

 Basic Setup
 -----------